Scotland in the Wars of the Three Kingdoms: Scotland and the Second Civil War

 Ironically, no sooner had the Covenanters defeated the Royalists at home than they were negotiating with Charles I against the English Parliament.
 The Covenanters could not get their erstwhile allies to agree on a political and religious settlement to the wars, failing to get Presbyterianism established as the official religion in the Three Kingdoms and fearing that the Parliamentarians would threaten Scottish independence.
 Many Covenanters feared that under Parliament, "our poor country should be made a province of England."
 A faction of the Covenanters known as the Engagers, led by the Duke of Hamilton, therefore sent an army to England to try to restore Charles I in 1648.
-However, it was routed by Oliver Cromwell's New Model Army at the battle of Preston and annihilated at the battle of Winwick.
+However, it was routed by Oliver Cromwell's New Model Army at the Battle of Preston and annihilated at the Battle of Winwick.
 This intervention on behalf of the King caused a brief civil war within the Covenanting movement.
 The most hardline Presbyterians under the Earl of Argyll rebelled against the main Scottish army under David Leslie.
 The two factions came to blows at the Battle of Stirling in September 1648, before a peace was hastily negotiated.

 Charles was executed by the Rump Parliament in 1649, and Hamilton, who had been captured after Preston, was executed soon after.
-This left the extreme covenanters, still led by Argyll, as the main force in the Kingdom.
+This left the extreme Covenanters, still led by Argyll, as the main force in the Kingdom.

 Montrose's defeat and death

 In June 1649, Montrose was restored by the exiled Charles II to the now nominal lieutenancy of Scotland.
-Charles also opened negotiations with the Covenanters, now dominated by Argyll's radical Presbyterian "Kirk Party".
-Because Montrose had very little support in the lowlands, Charles was willing to disavow his most consistent supporter in order to become a king on terms dictated by the Covenanters.
+Charles also opened negotiations with the Covenanters, now dominated by Argyll's radical Presbyterian Kirk Party.
+Because Montrose had very little support in the lowlands, Charles was willing to disavow his most consistent supporter to become a king on terms dictated by the Covenanters.
 In March 1650 Montrose landed in Orkney to take the command of a small force, composed mainly of continental mercenaries, which he had sent on before him.
 Crossing to the mainland, Montrose tried in vain to raise the clans, and on 27 April he was surprised and routed at the Battle of Carbisdale in Ross-shire.
 After wandering for some time he was surrendered by Neil Macleod of Assynt, to whose protection, in ignorance of Macleod's political enmity, he had entrusted himself.
 He was brought a prisoner to Edinburgh, and on 20 May sentenced to death by the Parliament.
 He was hanged on the 21st, with Wishart's laudatory biography of him put round his neck.
-To the last he protested that he was a real Covenanter and a loyal subject.
+To the last, he protested that he was a real Covenanter and a loyal subject.